Johnny Desmond

 Johnny Desmond (born Giovanni Alfredo De Simone; November 14, 1919 – September 6, 1985) was an American singer who was popular in the 1940s, 1950s and 1960s.

 Biography

 Early years

-Desmond was born Giovanni de Simone in Detroit, Michigan, United States.
+Desmond was born Giovanni de Simone in Detroit, Michigan.
 He began singing in the St. Joseph's parish choir when he was 11 years old.
 As a boy he also sang on a local radio station, but at age 15 he quit to work at his father's grocery.
 He attended Northwestern High School.
 He retained a love of music, and briefly attended the Detroit Conservatory of Music before heading to the nightclub circuit, playing piano and singing.

 In 1939, he formed his own singing group.
 The group was first called the Downbeats.
 After being hired to work with Bob Crosby's big band in 1940, it was renamed the Bob-O-Links.
 The group appeared on 15 commercial recordings by the Crosby orchestra, including two charted hits, "You Forgot About Me" (which reached No. 15), and "Do You Care?"
 (No. 18).